crpietschmann/portfolio/_imports/_posts/2008-05-15-aspnet_create_ajax_server_controls_using_the_scriptcontrol_base_class.markdown

     <span class="kwrd">return</span> <span class="kwrd">new</span> ScriptDescriptor[] { descriptor };
 }</pre>

-<p><strong>What ECMAScript (JavaScript) code is needed?</strong></p>
+**What ECMAScript (JavaScript) code is needed?**

-<p>There is a basic block of JavaScript code that you'll need to include in the ScriptReference that's being defined by the GetScriptReferences method that will define the client-side JavaScript representation of your control.
-This basic block of code that you include in this script file is the same for all ScriptControls that you'll create. </p>
+There is a basic block of JavaScript code that you'll need to include in the ScriptReference that's being defined by the GetScriptReferences method that will define the client-side JavaScript representation of your control.
+This basic block of code that you include in this script file is the same for all ScriptControls that you'll create.

-<p>Here's the basic JavaScript that will define the client-side JavaScript representation of the CustomScriptControl we're using in this example.
-One thing to remember is that the namespaces and object name in the JavaScript file need to be the same as they are in the server-side .NET code.</p>
+Here's the basic JavaScript that will define the client-side JavaScript representation of the CustomScriptControl we're using in this example.
+One thing to remember is that the namespaces and object name in the JavaScript file need to be the same as they are in the server-side .NET code.

 <pre class="csharpcode">Type.registerNamespace(<span class="str">&quot;CustomScriptControl&quot;</span>);
 CustomScriptControl.CustomScriptControl = <span class="kwrd">function</span>(element) {